staltz/manyverse/TRANSLATING.md

 - welcome -> off_the_grid -> description -> **4_bold**
 - welcome -> off_the_grid -> description -> **5_normal**

 Pay careful attention that these 5 texts will be joined together as one sentence, so there **may need to be a whitespace at the end** or beginning of some of these.
 Also, depending on your language, you may not need all of these parts.
 For instance, if you want to **start the sentence with bold**, you can just make the "1_normal" string empty, and put the bold starter text in "2_bold".
+For example, assume the original string in English:

+- 1_normal: "The "
+- 2_bold: "book"
+- 3_normal: " is on the table"

+Some languages might not start with a preposition such as "The".
+In that case it's perfectly fine to leave `1_normal` empty and start the string with bold.
+For example, the above translated to Finnish would be:

+- 1_normal: ""
+- 2_bold: "Kirja"
+- 3_normal: " on pöydällä"

+If the split doesn't work in your language or if you don't want to use bold, then it's also fine to put the entire sentence in one of the parts, for example:

+- 1_normal: "The book is on the table"
+- 2_bold: ""
+- 3_normal: ""

 ## When you're done